URLDecoder

 >>> urllib.unquote_plus(queryStr)

-Also Read: How to encode URLs in Python
+Also Read: How to URL Encode a String in Python

 References